opendp/opendp/docs/source/user/transformations.rst

 Null values are tricky to handle in a differentially private manner.
 If we were to allow aggregations to propagate null, then aggregations provide a non-differentially-private bit revealing the existence of nullity in the dataset.
-If we were to implicitly drop nulls from sized aggregations, then the sensitivity of non-null individuals is underestimated.
+If we were to implicitly drop nulls from sized aggregations (like a dataset mean where we divide by the number of non-null elements), then the sensitivity of non-null individuals is underestimated.
-Therefore, aggregators must be fed completely non-null data.
+Therefore, most aggregators must be fed completely non-null data.
 We can ensure data is non-null by imputing.

 When you cast with :func:`opendp.transformations.make_cast` or :func:`opendp.transformations.make_cast_default`,